wwwwaiting/FlourishingBusinessCanvasApp/iteration-02.plan.md

  * When and where?
 Recurring or ad hoc?
 In-person or online?
  * What's the purpose of each meeting?
- * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc. -->
+ * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc. --> Weekly goal will be set during the meeting in tutorial time.
+Modification of the goal and measurement of actions will be continuously discussed and monitored through daily online discussion.
+The process of the project and accountability of each member for attending meeting is discussed in Communications and Conflict Resolution section.

 We have three weekly meetings: